 - Even older learners can benefit from the usage of flashcards.

 - Encourage the occasional use of spell check on the computer.
 Spell check should not become the ultimate source for students, but it allows students to see the word in front of them.

 - Distribute handouts that have both the correct and incorrect spellings of words on them.
 Allow students to figure out which one is correct.
-It does not create the high pressure environment of having to spell out a word by one's self, but it does have a similiar effect.

 - Encourage students to edit their own work.
 If they learn to pick up on their own errors, they will be more likely to correct them.